+Syntax add-tunnel never

+add-tunnel on reason [reason...(upto 8 max)]

+no add-tunnel

-Syntax add-tunnel never add-tunnel on reason [ reason (upto 8 max)] no add-tunnel Context configure>router>l2tp>tunnel-selection-blacklist configure>service>vprn>l2tp>tunnel-selection-blacklist Description This command will force the tunnel to the blacklist and render it unavailable for new sessions for the duration of pre-configured time.
+Description This command will force the tunnel to the blacklist and render it unavailable for new sessions for the duration of pre-configured time.
 Peers are always forced to the black list in case that they time out (failure to receive response to control packets).
 In addition to time outs, certain events can be used to trigger placement of the tunnel on the black list.

-Parameters reason - Specifies the return codes or events that determine which tunnels are added to the blacklist Values cdn-err-code - A tunnel will be forced to the blacklist in case that CDN message with the Result Code 2 ( Call disconnected for the reasons indicated in error code) is received. cdn-inv-dest - A tunnel will be forced to the blacklist in case that CDN message with the Result Codes 6 ( Invalid destination) is received. cdn-tmp-no-facilities - A tunnel will be forced to the blacklist in case that CDN message with the Result Code 4 is received ( Call failed due to lack of appropriate facilities being available - temporary condition) is received. cdn-perm-no-facilities - A tunnel will be forced to the blacklist in case that CDN message with the Result Codes 5 ( Call failed due to lack of appropriate facilities being available - permanent condition) is received. tx-cdn-not-established-in-time - A tunnel will be forced to the blacklist in case that CDN message with the Result Code 10 (Call was not established within time allotted by LAC) is sent from the LAC to the LNS. stop-ccn-err-code - A tunnel will be forced to the blacklist in case that StopCCN message with the Result Code 2 (General error - Error Code indicates the problem) is sent or received.
-(1) General request to clear control connection (4) Requestor is not authorized to establish a control channel (5) Protocol version not supported (6) Requestor is being shutdown Or in the case that the StopCCN with the following result codes is transmitted: (4) Requestor is not authorized to establish a control channel.
+Parameters reason - Specifies the return codes or events that determine which tunnels are added to the blacklist cdn-err-code - A tunnel will be forced to the blacklist in case that CDN message with the Result Code 2 (Call disconnected for the reasons indicated in error code) is received.

+cdn-inv-dest - A tunnel will be forced to the blacklist in case that CDN message with the Result Codes 6 (Invalid destination) is received.

+cdn-tmp-no-facilities - A tunnel will be forced to the blacklist in case that CDN message with the Result Code 4 is received (Call failed due to lack of appropriate facilities being available - temporary condition) is received.

+cdn-perm-no-facilities - A tunnel will be forced to the blacklist in case that CDN message with the Result Codes 5 (Call failed due to lack of appropriate facilities being available - permanent condition) is received.

+tx-cdn-not-established-in-time - A tunnel will be forced to the blacklist in case that CDN message with the Result Code 10 (Call was not established within time allotted by LAC) is sent from the LAC to the LNS.

+stop-ccn-err-code - A tunnel will be forced to the blacklist in case that StopCCN message with the Result Code 2 (General error - Error Code indicates the problem) is sent or received.

+stop-ccn-other - A tunnel will be forced to the blacklist in case that StopCCN message with the following Result Codes is received:

+- (1) General request to clear control connection - (4) Requestor is not authorized to establish a control channel - (5) Protocol version not supported - (6) Requestor is being shutdown

+Or in the case that the StopCCN with the following result codes is transmitted:

+- (4) Requestor is not authorized to establish a control channel. - (5) Protocol version not supported

-(5) Protocol version not supported The receipt of the following Result Codes will NEVER blacklist a tunnel:
+The receipt of the following Result Codes will NEVER blacklist a tunnel:

-(0) Reserved
+- (0) Reserved

-(3) Control channel already exist
+- (3) Control channel already exist

-(7) Finite state machine error
+- (7) Finite state machine error

+- (8) Undefined

-(8) Undefined Transmission of the following Result Codes will NEVER blacklist a tunnel:
+Transmission of the following Result Codes will NEVER blacklist a tunnel:

-(1) General request to clear control connection
+- (1) General request to clear control connection

-(3) Control channel already exist
+- (3) Control channel already exist

-(6) Requestor is being shutdown
+- (6) Requestor is being shutdown

-(7) Finite state machine error
+- (7) Finite state machine error